Food Processing LED Lighting Requirements: NSF Certification, IP Ratings, and Compliance

 Non-Food Zone

 Non-food zones avoid direct food contact under normal operating conditions.
-Light fixtures face no washdown exposure but require protection against dirt, dust, and cleaning products.
+Light fixtures are not exposed to washdown but require protection against dirt, dust, and cleaning products.
 These zones include food storage areas, dry and damp processing spaces, and kitchen environments.
 Since lighting fixtures never contact food during processing, NSF regulates only splash zones and non-food zones for lighting applications.
 NSF International mandates IP65 to IP69-rated fixtures for beverage and food facilities.
 Higher ratings provide superior water protection.
-IP69 fixtures withstand high-pressure, hot water washdowns, while IP65 fixtures handle wet conditions without high-pressure, high-temperature water exposure.
+IP69 fixtures withstand high-pressure, hot water washdowns, while IP65 fixtures handle wet conditions without exposure to high-pressure, high-temperature water.

 Complying with Food Safety Standards